Fordi/pi-cloud/Samba.md

 * `SMBHOST=$(grep -oP '(?<=netbios name ?= ?).*' /etc/samba/smb.conf)`
 * `echo 'WSDD_PARAMS="'"-v -w $WORKGROUP -n $SMBHOST -p"'"' | sudo tee /etc/wsdd.conf`

+## Validate

+### Local access

+Go to another machine on your local network, and look in its network places.
+For Windows, this is near the bottom on Explorer's left sidebar; for OS-X, it will be in the left sidebar under "Locations".
+It varies on Linux, but I'm already kinda talking down to Linux users; you know where it is.

+You should see a computer in your network places corresponding to the hostname you chose.
+If you double-click it, you should see the shares you configured.
+Drill down deeper, and you'll get the files on those shares.

+### Remote access

+With a phone or tablet, turn off WiFi and activate your VPN.
+Install VLC Media Player (it has good SMB browsing support), and tap "Browse" on the bottom tab bar (looks like a folder).
+In the "Local Network" section, you should see your Pi appear.
+Make sure you can browse in, and, for funsies, put a movie file on your Pi so you can try playing it through your VPN.

+### Conclusion

+If you're here, and everything's good, that's about the last of it.
+You should now have a working Cloud server you can access from anywhere!

+If you're here and everything's _not_ working, please [file an issue](../../issues), and I'll be happy to help you debug the problem.